-We cut through the bureaucracy of the courts, medical offices, school districts and government agencies for children who don’t have parents to advocate on their behalf.
-Our staff and extensive network of pro bono attorneys advocate directly for individual children, in addition to working for broader policy reform to:
+We cut through the bureaucracy of the courts, healthcare system, school districts and government agencies to secure a brighter future for children in need.
+Our staff and extensive network of pro bono attorneys advocate directly for individual children, and work toward broader policy reform to:

-- Obtain educational services for children with learning delays and behavioral issues
+- obtain services for children with learning delays and behavioral issues.

-The Alliance has adopted an overall strategic focus that is termed “the bookends.”
-The bookends are foster children 0 to 5 years old and youth 14 years old and above that will be aging out of foster care.
+The Alliance has adopted an overall strategic plan focused on “the bookends” The bookends are foster children 0 to 5 years old and youth 14 years old and above that will be aging out of foster care.
 A third area of focus is on children being raised by relative caregivers.
 By focusing on these three areas, the Alliance’s program, strategies and initiatives will cascade across the continuum for children and youth regardless of age.